Abir0810/Welcome/README.md

 - S.S.C, Science | Mirpur Bangla High School And College | 4.56 (_2013_)

 ## Work Experience
+**Data Science Reseacher & AI Tutor at Toloka. (_March 2024 - Present_)**
+- Research on different types of topics based on Machine learning, Deep learning, NLP and Big data.
+- Need to train LLM model for the automated generated reply.
+- Write content on different types of AI topics.
+- Research new technology, algorithms, models and library based on AI.

 **Project Manager at iSharify Ltd. (_Jan 2022 - Present_)**
 - Working as a team leader, Managing different types of projects like data management, product analysis, e-commerce and Customer service.
 - Checking all the tasks from the team, setup meetings with the client, and updating all projects to the client.